The inverse Kalman filter: Inverse Kalman filter

 The algorithm in Lemma \ref{lemma:L_t_tilde_u} is unconventional and nontrivial to derive.
 In contrast, Lemma \ref{lemma:L_tilde_x} has a direct connection to the Kalman filter.
 Specifically, the one-step-ahead predictive distribution in step (ii) of the Kalman filter, given in Appendix A, enables computing $\mathbold {L}^{-1} \mathbold x$ for any vector $\mathbold x$ (Lemma \ref{lemma:L_inv_z}).
 Lemma \ref{lemma:L_tilde_x} essentially reverses this operation, computing $ \mathbold {L} \mathbold {\tilde x}$ for any vector $\mathbold {\tilde x}$, leading to the term \textit{Inverse Kalman filter} (IKF).

 The IKF algorithm, outlined in Algorithm \ref{alg:robust_IKF}, sequentially applies Lemmas \ref{lemma:L_t_tilde_u} and \ref{lemma:L_tilde_x} to reduce the computational cost and storage for $\bmbold \Sigma {\mathbold u}$ from $\mathcal O(N^2)$ to $\mathcal O(q^3 N)$ without approximation.
+Note that the $\mathcal O(q^3N)$ is primarily due to the matrix-matrix multiplication required to obtain $\mathbf B_t$ (Eq.~(\ref{equ:KF1})) in the initial KF.
+Once these quantities are pre-computed, the core iterations in Lemmas \ref{lemma:L_t_tilde_u}-\ref{lemma:L_tilde_x} only involve matrix-vector multiplications, which require $\mathcal O(q^2N)$.
 The IKF applies to all DLMs, including Gaussian processes that admit equivalent DLM representation, such as Gaussian processes with Mat{\'e}rn kernels where roughness parameters $0.5$ and $2.5$ correspond to $q=1$ and $q=3$, respectively.
 Details are provided in the Supplementary Material.

-While Algorithm \ref{alg:robust_IKF} can be applied to DLM regardless of the noise variance, we do not recommend directly computing $\bmbold\Sigma\mathbold u$ in scenarios when the noise variance $V_t$ is zero or close to zero in (\ref{equ:DLM_y}).
-This is because when $V_t=0$, $Q_t$ in (\ref{equ:KF2}), the variance of the one-step-ahead predictive distribution, could be extremely small, which leads to large numerical errors in (\ref{equ:KF3}) due to unstable inversion of $Q_t$.
+While Algorithm \ref{alg:robust_IKF} can be applied to a DLM regardless of the noise variance, we do not recommend directly computing $\bmbold\Sigma\mathbold u$ in scenarios when the noise variance $V_t$ is zero or close to zero in (\ref{equ:DLM_y}).
+This is because, when $V_t=0$, $Q_t$ in (\ref{equ:KF2}), the variance of the one-step-ahead predictive distribution, could be extremely small, which leads to large numerical errors in (\ref{equ:KF3}) due to the unstable inversion of $Q_t$.
 To ensure robustness, we suggest computing $ \mathbold x= ( \bmbold \Sigma+ V\mathbold I_{N}) { \mathbold u}$ with a positive scalar $V$ and outputting $ \mathbold x- V { \mathbold u}$ as the result of $ \bmbold \Sigma { \mathbold u}$.
 Here, $\bmbold \Sigma+ V\mathbold I_{N}$ can be interpreted as the covariance matrix of a DLM with noise variance $V_t = V$.
-Essentially, we introduce artificial noise to ensure that $Q_t$ computed in KF is at least $V$ for numerical stability.
+Essentially, we introduce artificial noise to ensure that $Q_t$ computed in the KF is at least $V$ for numerical stability.
 The result remains exact and independent of the choice of $V$.